Romani Holocaust: Emergence of scientific racism

 In the late 19th century, the emergence of scientific racism and Social Darwinism, linking social differences with racial differences, provided the German public with pseudoscientific justifications for prejudices against Jews and Roma.
 During this period, "the concept of race was systematically employed in order to explain social phenomena."
-This approach attempted to validate the belief that races were not variations of a single species of man because they had distinctly different biological origins.
-It established a purportedly scientifically-based racial hierarchy, which defined certain minority groups as the other on the basis of biology.
+Proponents of this approach attempted to validate the belief that races were not variations of a single species of man because they had distinctly different biological origins.
+Proponents of this approach established a purportedly scientifically based racial hierarchy, which they believed defined certain minority groups as the other on the basis of biology.

-In addition to racial pseudoscience, the end of the 19th century was a period of state-sponsored modernization in Germany.
+In addition to being a period in which racial pseudoscience was widely promoted, the end of the 19th century was a period of state-sponsored modernization in Germany.
 Industrial development altered many aspects of society.
-Most notably, the period shifted the social norms of work and life.
-For the Roma, this meant the denial of their traditional way of life as craftsmen and artisans.
+Most notably, the changes which occurred during this period caused the social norms of work and life to shift.
+For the Roma, this shift in the social norms of work and life led to the denial of their traditional way of life as craftsmen and artisans.
 János Bársony notes that "industrial development devalued their services as craftsmen, resulting in the disintegration of their communities and social marginalization."